Surfing-Chef/Surfing-Chef-3.0/README.md

 - import the test data from [wptest.io](http://wptest.io/) for development
 - Start tweeking

 ## License
 Surfing Chef 3.0 theme is licensed under the [GNU license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

+## Dev Notes
+- Chrome didnt like .site with display: grid and grid-gap.
+Research revealed over-nesting to be the reason.